 Indiana University School of Medicine-Bloomington

-Minimum qualifications include a Terminal degree (MD or DO), active and unrestricted Indiana Medical License, dedicated educational background and training in Graduate or Undergraduate Medical Education, as demonstrated by appropriate fellowship training, or significant educational leadership, Minimum 2 years experience in a leadership role in an ACGME-accredited residency program.
-Specific educational background and training in educational objectives and outcomes, educational strategies, learning theories, classroom and seminar teaching methods, computerized learning technologies is a plus.
+Minimum qualifications include a Terminal degree (MD or DO), active and unrestricted Indiana Medical License, or meets the requirements and qualifications for an active and unrestricted Indiana medical license, ABEM/ABOEM certification, dedicated educational background and training in Graduate Medical Education, as demonstrated by at least three years in a core faculty position with an established residency program.

 IU School of Medicine is the largest medical school in the country with more than 20,000 living alumni and 3,000 learners on nine campuses across the state.
 Its diverse faculty is made up of more than 2,900 full-time members and over 3,700 volunteer faculty who are responsible for training medical, graduate and postgraduate students.
 IU School of Medicine is the only allopathic medical school in Indiana.